(Director from 2012 to present)

 Understandably, Justin is extremely active in the Barbershop Harmony Society, where he is a certified Music judge.
 He has served on the faculty of Harmony University and is a sought-after quartet and chorus coach.
 While born in Southern California, Justin was raised primarily in Westport, Connecticut, and in 2010 moved back there to be the choral director at his alma mater, Staples High School, and also directed the Big Apple Chorus in Manhattan, NY.
-However, in the summer of 2012, Justin returned to Southern California to become the associate choir director at Mater Dei High School in Santa Ana, where, in addition to administrative responsibilities, he directs the men’s ensemble, the women’s ensemble, and the concert choir.
+However, in the summer of 2012, Justin returned to Southern California to teach at Mater Dei High School in Santa Ana, where he is now the Associate Choral Director.
 He began directing the Masters of Harmony on August 22, 2012, and at the 2014 International contest in Las Vegas led the chorus to a second-place silver medal, garnering the second highest score in MOH history.

 (Director from 2000 to 2012)